-We had expected something better from Comrade Hillquit.
+We had expected something better from Comrade Hillguit.
 The document runs away from all important questions; it endeavors to create the impression of dissatisfaction with the behavior of the Party, while it carefully avoids any specific statements: it formulates no definite position; it censore Socialist parliamentarism in one phrase and defends it in the next, forgetting to call attention to the actions of our Congressional representative and lesser parliamentarians; it makes provision for a change of front as pressure is applied, a truly opportunistic position.
-Now as ever, Hillquit is attempting to carry water on both shoulders; he flirts with the revolutionary, sentiment that is now dominant in the movement; he coquettes with Proletarian Dictatorship in Russia and Hungary, while spurning it nearer home; he implies a mild reproof to the majority Socialists of Germany; he mentions the St. Louis platform and immediately sheers away, fearful of this test if applied to the "leaders' of the Party.
+Now as ever, Hillquit is attempting to carry water on both shoulders; he flirts with the revolutionary, sentiment that is now dominant in the movement; he coquettes with Proletarian Dictatorship in Russia and Hungary, while spurning it nearer home; he implies a mild reproof to the majority Socialists of Germany; he mentions the St. Louis platform and immediately sheers away, fearful of this test if applied to the "leaders" of the Party.

 Unlike many of our local "Socialist" spokesmen, Comrade Hillquit admits that the Second International broke down before the supreme test of the war.
 But it was not the Socialist movements that were at fault, "It was the economic organization of the European workers, and the pressure of their immediate economic interests (as understood by them) that broke the solidarity of the Socialist International", says Comrade Hillquit.
 "It was not parliamentarism which was primarily responsible for the mischief."
-He goes on to speak of "excessive parliamentarism," but "on the whole the Socialists in Parliament expressed the sentiments of their constituents pretty faithfully."
+He goes on to speak of "exces-sive parliamentarism," but "on the whole the Socialists in Parliament expressed the sentiments of their constituents pretty faithfully."

-This in other words is Meyer London's justification for his acts in Congress.
+This in other words is Meyer London's justifica-tion for his acts in Congress.
 "I was not elected by a purely Socialist vote, and I must obey the wishes of my constituents," said London in effect when he was questioned.
-According to the Communist Manifesto the Socialists "are, on the one hand, practically, the most advanced and resolute section of the working class parties of every country, that section which pushes forward all others; on the other hand, theoretically, they have over the great mass of the proletariat the advantage of clearly understanding the line of march, the conditions, and the ultimate general results of the proletarian movement."
+According to the Communist Manifesto the Socialists "are, on the one hand, practically, the most advanced and resolute section of the working class parties of every country, that section which pushes forward all others; on the other hand theoretically they have over the great mass of the proletariat the advantage of clearly understanding the line of march, the conditions, and the ultimate general results of the proletarian movement."
 But now we learn that the economic organizations, which are organized primarily to safeguard the wage status of the workers, are responsible for the breakdown of the revolutionary movement.
 If Comrade Hillquit's line of argument is correct, how does it explain the continuous flirtation which the Socialist Party, of which he is an executive officer, carried on with the A. F. of L. until Gompers made it impossible?
 The economic organizations in Europe broke down in 1914.
-Dur-ing the two years following the A. F. of L. flirtation continued, and the Socialist Party made no attempt to point out the necessity for "one workingclass union.'

-internationally.
-Not as trade unions, nor even as mere industrial unions, but as one working-class union."
+During the two years following the A. F. of L. flirtation continued, and the Socialist Party made no attempt to point out the necessity for "one workingclass union.
+Comrade Hillquit says, "The first task of the postwar Socialist International must, therefore, be to organize and reorganize all grades and strata of labor on broad class lines. not only nationally, but internationally.
+Not as trade unions, nor even as mere industrial unions, but as one working-class union.

 But how is this to be done?
-According to Comrade Hillquit's own statement "the organized labor movement . . . was a movement for the benefit of the better-situated strata of labor-the skilled workers."
+According to Com-rade Hillquit's own statement "the organized labor movement . . . was a movement for the benefit of the better-situated strata of labor-the skilled workers."
 In other words, the "economic causes"